 - Ancillary product and service providers

-Recreational marijuana (RMJ) is legal in 17 states, the District of Columbia and two territories.
+Recreational marijuana (RMJ) is legal in 19 states, the District of Columbia and two territories.
 Colorado and Washington became the first states to legalize the recreational use of marijuana in 2012.
-Legalization for RMJ hasn't gained traction as quickly as it has for MMJ.
-But this use caters to a significantly wider audience.
+Legalization for RMJ hasn't gained traction as quickly as it has for MMJ, but this use caters to a significantly wider audience.
 Marijuana companies you can invest in for recreational marijuana include cannabis growers, retailers, and ancillary product and service providers.

 Why Investors Should Buy Cannabis Stocks

-As marijuana legalization becomes more widespread, it's going to become more common to find cannabis stocks in investors' portfolios.
+As marijuana legalization becomes more widespread, it's going to become more common to find marijuana stocks in investors' portfolios.
 You may find yourself wondering whether you should be joining in.

 For example, Scotts Miracle-Gro is a company that's been around since long before the current cannabis industry.
 But as more states started to legalize both medical and recreational use, Scotts embraced cannabis as another part of the gardening industry.
 Scotts stands out as having one of the largest market capitalizations among cannabis companies without actually producing or selling cannabis.